‘In all of us there is something that we are bringing to the world which needs to evolve and needs to go through a process of transformation’

 ‘All of us are creative, all of us have a gift.. every single being.’

 Hector shares how the innate gifts within all of us are being in-prisoned by a system that teaches us to consume rather than create.
-To compete through consumption, consumption of prescribed knowledge, ideologies, aspirations, products, understandings of self and others, and ultimately the consumption of the world and all it’s finite resources.
-And yet this hunger to consume can never be satisfied, this competition to consume the most can only be lost, never fully won.
+To compete through consumption of prescribed knowledge, ideologies, aspirations, products, understandings of self and others, and ultimately the consumption of the world and all it’s finite resources.
+And yet this hunger to consume can never be satisfied, the competition never fully won.

 ‘When you do not know that you have a gift to give you become a consumer.. and you can never consume enough of what you don’t really need’